psiinon/bodgeit/README.md

 The BodgeIt Store is a vulnerable web application which is currently aimed at people who are new to pen testing.

+Note that the BodgeIt Store is now available as a Docker image: https://hub.docker.com/r/psiinon/bodgeit/

 Some of its features and characteristics:
 * Easy to install - just requires java and a servlet engine, e.g. Tomcat
 * Self contained (no additional dependencies other than to 2 in the above line)